Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Locate Query Algorithm

 Let $Q = X_1, X_2, \ldots, X_d$ be a sequence of nonterminals (each $X_i \in \mathcal{V}$) such that $\val(Q) = P$.
 We say that $Q$ is \emph{embedded} in the derivation tree of $\mathcal{G}^{R}$ at position $s \in \{1, 2, \ldots, n\}$ if, for every $i \in \{1, 2, \ldots, d\}$, some node labeled $X_i$ in the derivation tree derives the substring $T[s_{i}..s_{i} + |\val(X_{i})| - 1]$ of $T$, where $s_i := s + \sum_{b=1}^{i-1} |\val(X_b)|$.
 Such an embedding witnesses an occurrence of $P$ at position $s$ (i.e., $s \in \Occ(T, P)$).
 We call $Q$ a core of $P$ if $Q$ is embedded at every position $s \in \Occ(T, P)$.

-Since a core of $P$ is not unique, we use a specific one called the popped sequence of $P$, whose $\rho$ runs satisfy $\rho = \mathcal{O}(\min\{m, H\})$ and $\mathbb{E}[\rho] = \mathcal{O}(\log m)$.
-It is computed from the derivation tree of $\mathcal{G}^R$ by the algorithm of~\cite{DBLP:journals/mst/DuysterK26}, invoked in phase (i) of Section~\ref{subsubsec:locate2}.
-See Appendix~\ref{app:popped_sequence} for the details of the popped sequence.
+Since $P$ can have multiple cores, we use a specific one, called the \emph{popped sequence} of $P$, defined as follows.
+Restricted recompression is applied to $P$ itself, where production rules are shared with $\mathcal{G}^{R}$ whenever the right-hand sides agree.
+At each height, the leftmost and rightmost segments of the current sequence are \emph{popped} (i.e., removed and recorded) unless they consist of two distinct nonterminals, and the other segments are replaced by their parent nonterminals as in Section~\ref{sec:recompression}.
+The popped sequence $Q$ of $P$ is the concatenation of the popped left segments in bottom-up order, followed by the popped right segments in top-down order; $\val(Q) = P$ holds, and $Q$ is a core of $P$.
+Its run-length encoding consists of $\rho$ runs, where $\rho = \mathcal{O}(\min\{m, H\})$ and $\mathbb{E}[\rho] = \mathcal{O}(\log m)$.
+The popped sequence is computed from the derivation tree of $\mathcal{G}^R$ by the algorithm of~\cite{DBLP:journals/mst/DuysterK26}, invoked in phase (i) of Section~\ref{subsubsec:locate2}.
+See Appendix~\ref{app:popped_sequence} for the precise definition and properties of the popped sequence.
 The next step uses these $\rho$ runs to construct $\rho$ axis-aligned rectangles; Lemma~\ref{lem:core_rectangle} ensures this suffices for finding all primary occurrences.